Photo Credit: James Frank Photography

-First up on the fall calendar is the Longs Peak Scottish- Irish Highland Festival, Sept 5-8.
-Estes Park is the Celtic Capital of North America and every year for over 40 years Clans converge for a weekend packed with celtic music, athletic competitions, dance, a parade of clans, dogs, pipes & drums – everything Celtic!
+First up on the fall calendar is the Longs Peak Scottish- Irish Highland Festival, Sept 9-11.
+Estes Park is the Celtic Capital of North America.
+Every year for over 40 years Clans converge for a weekend packed with celtic music, athletic competitions, dance, a parade of clans, dogs, pipes & drums – everything Celtic!

 Try the Ninja Warrior Course, & watch Scottish Capall – horse dirt boarding!
-This is the largest Celtic Festival in the US and takes place at the Estes Park Events Center.
+This is the largest Celtic Festival in the US.
+It takes place at the Estes Park Events Center.
 Tickets and Packages can be purchased online.

 The Estes Park Sunrise Rotary Club sponsors the event as a fund-raiser for local scholarships and offers a big-ticket raffle prize of $10,000.